andrewraim/jsm-2026/abstract.md

 # Abstract for Census Bureau for 2026

-Title: Modeling Counts of Responses over Spans of Time in a Census Operation
+Title: Modeling Counts of Responses over Time Spans in a Census Operation

 A major component of survey and census operations is the elicitation of responses from a population of interest.
 Modes of contact can involve mailings,